Ayato Yoshida

-Ayato Yoshida (吉田綾斗, Yoshida Ayato) is a Japanese professional wrestler currently working for the Japanese promotion Active Advance Pro Wrestling where he is the former 2AW Openweight Champion in his three time.
+Ayato Yoshida (吉田綾斗, Yoshida Ayato) is a Japanese professional wrestler currently working for the Japanese promotion Active Advance Pro Wrestling where he is the former four-time 2AW Openweight Champion.

 Professional wrestling career

 Kaientai Dojo/Active Advance Pro Wrestling (2015-present)

 Yoshida is best known for his time with Active Advance Pro Wrestling.
 He made his professional wrestling debut in the promotion before the Kaientai Dojo rebranding, on November 1, 2015, at K-DOJO Club-K Super In Korakuen, show where he teamed up with Dinosaur Takuma and defeated Go Asakawa and Kyu Mogami.
 Yoshida won many championships promoted by the company, the first of them being the Strongest-K Tag Team Championship which he won by teaming up with his Nex4 partner Kyu Mogami at Club-K Super In Korakuen Hall on November 6, 2016, after defeating Sekitoba (Kotaro Yoshino and Taishi Takizawa).
 Yoshida has been the last Strongest-K Champion and has won it short before the promotion would fold and rebrand as "Active Advance Pro Wrestling".

 After the promotion's rebranding in late 2019, Yoshida succeeded in winning the top championships, the 2AW Tag Team Championship which he held on multiple occasions with different partners of his new stable "The Rule", and the 2AW Openweight Championship which he first won on July 5, 2020, at 2AW Launching Business 1st Anniversary ~ GRAND SLAM In TKP Garden City Chiba.